Gutmensch: As "ideological code"

 According to a discourse analytical survey, which was published by political scientist Katrin Auer in the Austrian Journal of Political Science, are especially topics placed by the political right under the cipher "pc" (the term coming up usually because of Gutmenschen) of which the society was not able to talk openly without falling victim to the "terror of Gutmenschen".
 Gutmenschen thereby revealed were often pictured club swinging, in this context talking about "moralizing prig", "racist prig", "fascist prig", "Auschwitz prig" or similar, so Auer.
-Therefore, a concept of the enemy and a concept of the taboo came up, in which in particular misogynist, racist and anti-Semitic comments appeared rebellious and taboo breaking, it was said in the article.
+Therefore, a concept of the enemy and a concept of the taboo came up, in which in particular misogynist, racist and antisemitic comments appeared rebellious and taboo breaking, it was said in the article.
 The term Gutmensch functioned here as code in order to being able to talk and being understood in this paradigm without having to expose one's own attitude, Auer adds.
-A well-known example was to replace the word "Jew" by the term Gutmensch in anti-Semitic speeches.
-Parts of the audience which understood themselves not as anti-Semitic, were allowed to agree without hesitation, concludes Katrin Auer.
+A well-known example was to replace the word "Jew" by the term Gutmensch in antisemitic speeches.
+Parts of the audience which understood themselves not as antisemitic, were allowed to agree without hesitation, concludes Katrin Auer.